-I just know that in films from the early 30s, and then after the war, in the Fassbinder and Baader-Meinhof 70s, she still looms large, still towers above 99% of American actresses today.
+I just know that in films from after either war, from the Depression to the Fassbinder and Baader-Meinhof 70s, she still looms large, still towers above 99% of American actresses today.

 In America, we have a dichotomy, where if a lady is good in business she has to be a cold bitch, barking and ripping people's heads off; if she's sexually active (and desirable), she has to be a dimwit with wide baby eyes agog at the world, easily seduced and abandoned, a victim of exploitation and the male gaze.
 But German women can be professional in the workplace without being neurotic or making the men around her feel like they lose their balls in her presence.
 She can exude sex yet withhold it, she can deflect their amorous advances and turn them to her advantage without breaking her stride or standards.
 Both sensually alive and ruthlessly cool-headed, she's it.